 By Russ and Tiña De Maris

-A few months back we talked about an annoying phenomenon that travel trailer RVers sometimes face: hitch clunk.
+We recently talked about an annoying phenomenon that travel trailer RVers sometimes face: hitch clunk.
 Slop in the hitch system allows the trailer a bit of room to move on the hitch, and as you pull forward from a stop you may hear a “clunk!” and perhaps another when stopping.
-Writer Dave Helgeson offered a suggestion on resolving this nettlesome noise.
+Long-time RVer Dave Helgeson offered a suggestion on resolving this nettlesome noise.

 When Mel’s hitch became a problem child, he whipped out a feeler gauge and took a measurement of the space between the hitch “stinger” and the receiver.
 He discovered there was .064″ of space for both side play and top-to-bottom play.
 His solution?